Damian34/git-repository-reader/README.md

 - **Java 21** – the version of Java used in the project.
 - **Maven** – a tool for managing dependencies and building the project.
 - **Spring Boot** – a framework for building web applications.
+- **Spring WebMVC** – used in the client module to expose classic REST endpoints.
+- **Spring WebFlux** – used in the engine module to provide a fully reactive, non-blocking approach.
 - **Kafka** – a message queue system used in the project for communication between services.
+- **Reactor Kafka** – used in the engine module for reactive Kafka consumption.
 - **MongoDB** – a NoSQL database used to store information about repositories.
 - **Docker & Docker Compose** – for running containers with MongoDB, Kafka, and for testing.
 - **Resilience4j** – for implementing **Circuit Breaker** and **Retry** patterns, ensuring application resilience in the face of external system failures.